Telecommuting, working remotely, WFH — no matter what you call it, working from home is having its heyday.

 From telecommuting salespeople to freelance logo designers, tools and apps exist for nearly every single job function.

-Whether you’re using communication tools like Slack and GoToMeeting, lead management tools like Salesforce and HubSpot, or project management tools like Trello and Asana, cloud-based tools have become ubiquitous in the enterprise ecosystem.
+Whether you’re using communication tools like Slack and GoToMeeting, lead management tools like Salesforce and HubSpot, or project management tools like Trello, Proofhub, and Asana, cloud-based tools have become ubiquitous in the enterprise ecosystem.

 In addition to making every aspect of remote work easier and more efficient, perhaps the best part about these cloud-based tools is that they integrate seamlessly with one another.
 At Brandfolder, we know that the need for digital asset management fits within a greater scope of daily duties, like sharing files, publishing blog posts, and managing sales leads.
 That’s why we’ve built a SaaS platform that integrates with tools like Slack, Salesforce, and WordPress — and its why we’re dedicated to continuing this integration story each day.